endodod/sap-sim/README.md

 # SuperAutoPetsSimulation

-Python simulation of Super Auto Pets (Pack 1 / Turtle Pack) — playable via terminal and designed as a base for AI training.
+Python simulation of Super Auto Pets — playable via terminal and designed as a base for AI training.

 ## Run